ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    In case the Group Manager stores a valid Access Token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of RFC9200}}, in which case the Content-Format MUST be set to application/ace+cbor.

    If the request is not formatted correctly (e.g., required fields are not present or are not encoded as expected), the Group Manager MUST reply with a 4.00 (Bad Request) error response.

+## On Enforcing Different Classes of Administrators

+Given an OSCORE group created by a "main" primary Administrator, then "assistant" secondary Administrators can be effectively authorized to perform some operations on that group.

 # Group Configurations # {#group-configurations}